gitmehedi/opa_apps/README.md

-# opa_apps
+# Odoo Personal Addons for Application

-All the professional module developed and deployed in organisation
+All the professional modules developed and deployed in organization.
+Two main projects are
+## MTBL
+## EMK